alexandremr01/MinesweeperAI/README.md

 The game is set similar to Agent visualizer.

-The single evaluator script runs **NUM_EPISODES** games and gives three metrics: number of plays until defeat, board open percentage, and win rate.
+The single evaluator script runs **NUM_EPISODES** games and returns three metrics: number of plays until defeat, board open percentage, and win rate.

-The multiple evaluator script gives the same metrics but for three same dimension boards with different number of mines.
+The multiple evaluator script returns the same metrics but for three same dimension boards with different numbers of mines.

 Usage: